How to choose the right Performance Testing tool?

 1. Tool Cost

 This parameter depends on Client’s budget.
-There are three categories of performance testing tool based on cost:
+There are three categories of performance testing tools based on cost:

 • Open-source: It is a free performance testing tool which includes scripting, scenario creation, test execution and resource monitoring without spending any single coin.

 • Cloud-based: It is a kind of hybrid performance testing tool which charges only for the execution of the test by generating the desired load.
-You can use an open-source tool for preparing the test script, upload it on the cloud and run the test.
-Such tools are cheaper than licensed performance testing tool.
+You can use an open-source tool for preparing the test script, upload it to the cloud and run the test.
+Such tools are cheaper than licensed performance testing tools.

 2. Supportive Protocol

-• Understand the type of the application and communication channel
+• Understand the type of application and communication channel

-• Check whether the communication protocol supported by the tool or not?
+• Check whether the communication protocol is supported by the tool or not.

-• Most of the applications are either web-based or web-services which is common and many performance testing tool support those technologies.
+• Most of the applications are either web-based or web services which is common and many performance testing tools support those technologies.

-• Windows-based, SAP, mainframe, DB testing are exceptions and rare tools support them.
+• Windows-based, SAP, mainframe, and DB testing are exceptions and rare tools support them.

 3. Hardware Cost